DON’T MISS

 Bauhaus Dessau

-Tick off another of the world’s wonders by paying a visit to the Bauhaus buildings in Dessau, which includes the school’s original campus (containing a museum, a shop and the restored cafeteria), as well as a number of houses and apartment blocks in the area - which are all some of the most iconic buildings of the 20th century.
+Tick off another of the world’s wonders by paying a visit to the Bauhaus buildings in Dessau, which include the school’s original campus (containing a museum, a shop and the restored cafeteria), as well as a number of houses and apartment blocks in the area - which are all some of the most iconic buildings of the 20th century.
 Tourists can even stay overnight in the Bauhaus building!

 Quedlinburg

-Saxony-Anhalt has a remarkable number of well-preserved mediaeval towns, but none shines brighter than Quedlinburg, which is widely agreed to be the best-preserved in the whole of Germany.
+Saxony-Anhalt has a remarkable number of well-preserved medieval towns, but none shines brighter than Quedlinburg, which is widely agreed to be the best-preserved in the whole of Germany.
 Picture perfect, this gem of a town is an absolute dream of tangled cobblestone alleys, pretty market squares and no fewer than 1.300 timber-framed houses.

-The Harz Mountains
+The Harz mountains

 Flags of Saxony-Anhalt